-In order for a party to be legally liable for damages, these must be proved:
+In order for a party to be legally liable for damages, these elements must be proved:

 - The party’s breach of duty caused the victim to be harmed

-- The victim suffered monetary damages due to the harm suffered
+- The victim suffered monetary and/or non-monetary damages due to the harm suffered

 The amount of compensation depends on the severity of the injury.
-Serious injuries that cause physical pain and suffering (like brain damage, broken bones and severed limbs), receive the highest settlements or jury verdicts.
+Serious injuries which result in substantial medical expenses and cause physical pain and suffering and loss of enjoyment of life (like brain damage, broken bones and severed limbs), receive the highest settlements or jury verdicts.

 Common Types of Personal Injury Cases